-May 8-11, 2023 (Lodge at Union League Liberty Hill, Lafayette Hill, PA): Participants gain a cross-functional view of various topics ranging from “Design Thinking” to “Transformative Change” through sessions led by Wharton School at the University of Pennsylvania, Fox School of Business at Temple University, Moussa Consulting, and JL HR Solutions.
+May 6-9, 2024 (Lodge at Union League Liberty Hill, Lafayette Hill, PA): Participants gain a cross-functional view of various topics ranging from “Design Thinking” to “Transformative Change” through sessions led by Wharton School at the University of Pennsylvania, Fox School of Business at Temple University, and Moussa Consulting.

-November 8-9, 2023 (Gift of Life Institute, Philadelphia, PA): With the assistance of a coach, students will deliver individual capstone projects that address a challenge specific to their organization.
-We will end with an interactive session on “Resonant Leadership and Happiness at Work: The Power of Purpose, Hope and Friendships” presented by Wharton School at the University of Pennsylvania faculty.
+November 13-14, 2024 (Gift of Life Institute, Philadelphia, PA): With the assistance of a coach, students will deliver individual capstone projects that address a challenge specific to their organization.
+We will end with an interactive session on “Beyond Emotional Intelligence” presented by Faisal Kahn, Wharton School at the University of Pennsylvania faculty.

 - Learn from leaders in the field of academia and organ procurement.